jericson/jericson.github.io/_posts/2015-04-22-cs_females.md

 Having some of these traits may have given me a leg up in interviews.
 Over my career, I've submitted resumes for 8 different programmer positions[^2] and received offers from 7.
-Now I was _very_ selective in where I applied, had personal connections, and was probably a bit lucky.
+Now I was _very_ selective in where I applied, had personal connections and was probably a bit lucky.
 Even so, there's no doubt that a handful of things outside of my control made the difference between getting jobs and not.